-Howard Hersh,Artistic Director of "Music Now"
+Howard Hersh, Artistic Director of "Music Now"

-Sydeman is a member of Nevada County Composers Cooperative, a composers' group in Nevada City annually producing the "Wet Ink Festival of New Music."
-He now lives in Mendocino.
+Sydeman is part of a composers' group in Nevada City annually producing the "Wet Ink Festival of New Music."
+He now lives in Mendocino and hosts a bi-weekly program on KZYX, "The Mind of a Composer," 10 am to noon on Mondays, introducing and commenting on contemporary music.

-Duration: circa 0:45
+Duration: circa 0:20